York Sociology: A Public Sociology

 Please visit our faculty page for a full list of our faculty members and their profiles

-- Professor Pat Armstrong, "How does Gender Matter in Long Term Residential Care?"
+- Professor Pat Armstrong, "Healthy Ageing in Residential Places."

 Our curriculum is comprehensive and diverse, and it falls under 5 main areas: